arch2kx/BA-Popup-Interrupter/README.md

 npm run build   # regenerates characters.json from images/sounds, then compiles TypeScript
 ```

-Adding a character is just dropping in a matching image and sound file — see the convention documented at the top of [`scripts/gen-characters.mjs`](scripts/gen-characters.mjs):
+Adding a character is just dropping in a matching image and sound file, for more information see the convention documented at the top of [`scripts/gen-characters.mjs`](scripts/gen-characters.mjs):

 ```
 images/actual-popup/<name>.png